stewartsmith/drizzle/docs/mysql_differences.rst

 development but aims for several important differences:

  * Client sends first packet instead of server
- * built in sharding
+ * Built in sharding
- * multi statement support (without using a semicolon to separate them)
+ * Multi statement support (without using a semicolon to separate them)
- * room for expansion to include NoSQL type commands inline with SQL.
+ * Room for expansion to include NoSQL type commands inline with SQL.

 There is also a console plugin that instead of providing access over a network socket, allows access from the current tty.